 - New Media

 My final suggestion for increasing ROI on your long-form speaker videos is to repurpose the content into new media, outside the realm of video.
-Because there are a million different ways to do this, I’ll keep things brief by giving you just two examples.
+Because there are a million different ways to do this, I’ll give just two examples.

 Something to keep in mind when planning for your conference, whether you’re a speaker or coordinator, is to make sure your photographer knows to take some photos with a lot of empty space in them.
 Some of the most powerful quote cards involve the speaker in profile with about 80% of the photo as empty space, which provides plenty of blank canvas to place quotes or other copy.